 Suddenly, I was obsessed.
 I watched the film three more times that week, noticing new things each time and began reading everything I could find about it.

 Entertainment Weekly’s article about The Crazy Cult of The Room helped fill in some of the gaps, but I wanted more.
-Luckily for me, Greg Sestero, who plays Mark in The Room, was just about to release his book The Disaster Artist: My Life Inside The Room, the Greatest Bad Film Ever Made – I pre-ordered it and read it a couple of days.
+Luckily for me, Greg Sestero, who plays Mark in The Room, was just about to release his book The Disaster Artist: My Life Inside The Room, the Greatest Bad Film Ever Made – I pre-ordered it and read it in a couple of days.

 The story of a man driven to make his dream no matter the cost and doing everything the opposite of what the industry would normally do fascinated me.
 Tommy was clearly driven, determined and obsessed to become the next big Hollywood star and while he may not have achieved fame in the way he would have liked to, the fact that he has armies of fans all around the world for a film that was derided by critics is both heart-warming and fascinating.